Essential vegan pantry staples to stock even if you are not vegan / plant-based.

-To have a nutritionally balanced and flavourful diet as a vegan, though, you will need a well-stocked vegan kitchen with these vital vegan pantry staples.
+To have a nutritionally balanced and flavorful diet , you need a well-stocked vegan pantry with these vital staples.
 Eating vegan can be bland if you don’t know how to give those plants some pizazz and yum.

-To help you below is everything you need to know to get at least 10 pantry staples for a vibrant vegan kitchen:
+To help you, below is everything you need to know to get for a well stocked vegan pantry.

 What Is A Vegan Kitchen?

-It is crucial to address the difference between a vegan and a plant-based person so that you understand the key differences and how they might affect what you have in your kitchen:
+It is crucial to address the difference between a vegan and a plant-based person.
+This will help you understand the key differences and how they might affect what you have in your kitchen: